What is multifactor authentication?

 Addressing the challenges of multifactor authentication

-Users might be reluctant to adopt MFA, since it presents certain usability challenges such as remembering several passwords to log in.
+Users might be reluctant to adopt MFA since it presents certain usability challenges, such as remembering several passwords to log in.
 Along with user resistance, there could be other obstacles with MFA, including integration problems.
 Consequently, the goal of MFA is to simplify authentication for users.

 The following four approaches are being used to simplify MFA:

 - Push authentication.
 This is an automated mobile device authentication technique where the security system automatically issues a third, single-use identification passcode or push notification to the user's mobile device.
-For example, users who want to access a secured system enter their user ID and password and a security system automatically issues a third, single-use identification code to their mobile device.
+For example, users who want to access a secured system enter their user ID and password.
+A security system automatically issues a third, single-use identification code to their mobile device.
 Users enter that code into the system to gain access.
 Push authentication simplifies MFA by providing users with a third code, eliminating the need to remember it.